If you’re interested in learning about all things startup and entrepreneurship in a casual environment – Hustle Con is for you.

 Who Should Attend?

 If you’re a business founder/aspiring leader, or just someone who enjoys the company of entrepreneurs, it's highly recommend you attend the next Hustle Con.
+It's an espresso shot business accelerator event.

 Besides listening to origin stories and actionable advice from seasoned founders, you’ll get the opportunity to network with almost 2,000 like-minded individuals, find co-founders for your own venture, and land on the radars of potential investors.